JojSh/CV/README.md

 ## Joj Sharratt

-Junior Web Developer - Makers Academy Graduate
+Web Developer

 _[Email] (mailto: joseph.sharratt@gmail.com)_ &nbsp;|&nbsp;
 _[LinkedIn] (https://uk.linkedin.com/in/jsharratt)_ &nbsp;|&nbsp;
 _[Twitter] (https://twitter.com/Joj_Sharratt)_ &nbsp;|&nbsp;
 _[CodeWars] (http://www.codewars.com/users/Joj)_ &nbsp;|&nbsp;

 Copywriter turned software developer with a passion for cultivating clean code.
-21 months coding experience to date, with 15 on the job as a JavaScript Engineer.
-Fan and follower of Agile Methodologies, XP standards and industry best practices.
+2 years coding experience to date, with 20 months on the job as a Front-end JavaScript Engineer.

-I'm looking to work in a positive and collaborative environment that promotes continued learning and provides opportunities to hone my craft and to bolster my growing skillset with new technologies.
+I'm looking to work in a positive, collaborative environment that promotes continued learning and provides opportunities to hone my craft and to build on my skillset with new technologies.

 ## Skills

 #### Communication

-I believe that the difference between passable and great code is in how effectively it can communicate purpose.
-As with good writing, good code should tell a story that a reader of any level can understand and feel able to actively engage with.
+I believe that the difference between passable and great code is in how effectively it can communicate intent.
+As with good writing, good code should tell a human-readable story that an audience of any level can understand and feel able to engage with.

 * Writing